MicrosoftDocs/dynamics-365-project-operations/articles/prod-exp/expense-workflow.md

 # required metadata

 title: Expense management workflow
-description: This topic explains how you can use the workflow system in Microsoft Dynamics 365 Finance, to set up a review process for expense reports in Expense management.
+description: This article explains how you can use the workflow system in Microsoft Dynamics 365 Finance, to set up a review process for expense reports in Expense management.
 author: ShylaThompson
 ms.date: 09/13/2017
 ms.topic: article